 In many cities around the world, people walking and cycling are now being invited to do exactly that.
 With fewer cars traveling on the roadways, cities are closing curb lanes to cars and creating additional, temporary spaces to help cyclists and pedestrians maintain their distance.

-In April 2020, TCAT partnered with Share the Road Cycling Coalition to develop the resources below for municipal staff about re-balancing streets and active transportation in the midst of a pandemic.
+Between April and August 2020, TCAT partnered with Share the Road Cycling Coalition to present six live webinars and develop the resources below for municipal staff about re-balancing streets and active transportation in the midst of a pandemic.